reecebunny/RepositoryArchiveScript/README.md

    Download `ras.py` ~~_(sounds like raspi, funny!!)_~~ and save it to your desired location.

 3. **Run the script:**
    Open a command line interface and navigate to the directory where `ras.py` is saved.
-Run the script using Python:
+Run the script using Python, ex:
 ```
 python ras.py
 ```